 To work with The Harris Center, vendors must register and go through a standardized process designed to provide equal access to all vendors and suppliers.
 Vendor registration is quick and allows you to be included for future opportunities.

-The mission of the Harris Center’s Purchasing department is to:
+The Harris Center Purchasing department is committed to: